Envious-Data/Env-KB/_Firmware/README.md

 ### What is this?

-Firmwares! here is provided python code for Circuitpython/KMK and a QMK firmware file, you can pick either Circuitpython+KMK which allows for some code editing and various tweaks or QMK which as of writing this doesnt have functional via support but is great for flashing and forgetting.
+Firmwares! here are python code files for Circuitpython/KMK along with QMK firmwares.
+You can pick either Circuitpython+KMK which allows for some code editing and various tweaks or QMK which as of writing this doesnt have functional via support but is great for flashing and forgetting.

 ## KMK Setup instructions
 The setup for any of my keyboards using a Raspberry Pi Pico should generally be the same